Effective Use of Limited Resources

 *5 UNEP(United Nations Environment Programme)「Chemicals in Plastics - A Technical Report(2023)

-JAL Group has been reduced its single-use plastic service items for cabins and lounges by a total of 45% by the end of FY2022 (vs. FY2019 result: 1,813 tons), and we will eliminate all new petroleum-derived single-use plastics by FY2025.
+JAL Group has been reducing its single-use plastic service items for cabins and lounges, and achieved a reduction of 57.6% by the end of FY2023 (vs. FY2019 result: 1,967 tonnes).
+Those in lounges have been eliminated completely in FY2023, and all new petroleum-derived single-use plastics will be eliminated from cabins by FY2025.

 Reduce

 As for single-use plastics, it is important to first review the necessity of its service items and eliminate unnecessary plastic products in line with actual service conditions.
-For example, we stopped providing razor set that was already on board.
+After a detailed survey of the usage conditions of service items on arrived aircraft and lounges, we have changed so that razors, toothbrushes, etc. are provided per request only.

-Although it is not possible to abolish the use of plastic, it is possible to reduce it by changing the form of service by changing the way of thinking.
-For example, in the lounge, the use of plastic wrapping material itself has been eliminated by introducing hand towel dispensers.
-The individual packaging of snacks has also been eliminated, and customers are encouraged to take them with a spoon, thereby reducing the amount of plastic.
-Both of these initiatives are being gradually rolled out to self-owned lounges in Japan starting in 2022.
+In cases which the use of plastic cannot be eliminated, it is possible to reduce it by changing the form of service by thinking outside the box.
+For example, in lounges, the use of plastic wrapping material itself has been eliminated by introducing hand towel dispensers.
+The individual packaging of snacks has also been eliminated, and customers are encouraged to take them with a spoon, hence reducing the amount of plastic.

 Wet towel dispenser